We went inside a secret basement under Grand Central that was one of the biggest World War II targets

-Hidden 10 stories below Grand Central Terminal, a secret basement can be found.
-This basement was a prime New York City target during World War II, as it provided electricity for trains in the Northeast dedicated to troop and equipment transport.
-The location remains confidential, and the facility continues to provide electricity to Metro-North trains.
+Hidden ten stories below Grand Central Terminal, a secret basement can be found.
+This basement was a prime New York City target during World War II, as it provided electricity for northeast trains dedicated to troop and equipment transport.
+The location remains confidential today, and continues to provide electricity to Metro-North trains.

 Produced by Justin Gmoser.
 Additional camera by Sam Rega.